-Hypertension and longitudinal changes in cerebral blood flow: the SMART-MR study.
+Hypertension and longitudinal changes in cerebral blood flow: The SMART-MR study

+Cerebral hypoperfusion is among the mechanisms that may explain the association of high blood pressure (BP) with dementia.
+However, few data are available on the longitudinal association of hypertension and cerebral perfusion.
+We examined the longitudinal association of hypertension, BP, and antihypertensive drugs with change in parenchymal cerebral blood flow (pCBF) in 575 patients with manifest atherosclerotic disease (mean age, 57 ± 10 years) from the SMART-MR study.
+Total CBF was measured at baseline and at follow-up with magnetic resonance (MR) angiography and was expressed per 100ml brain volume as an indicator of cerebral perfusion.
+Automated brain segmentation was used to quantify brain tissue volumes and cerebrospinal fluid on MR imaging.
 Mean (standard deviation [SD]) baseline pCBF was 52.3 (9.8) ml/min/100ml and after 3.9 years (range, 3.0-5.8 years) of follow-up declined to 50.7 (10.3) ml/min/100ml.
 Regression analyses adjusted for age, sex, follow-up time, and vascular risk showed that untreated and poorly controlled hypertension and higher levels of systolic and diastolic BP (per SD) were significantly associated with a decline in pCBF; mean differences in decline (95% confidence interval) were -2.2 (-4.4 to 0.0), -1.0 (-1.8 to -0.1), and -1.0 (-1.8 to -0.2) ml/min/100ml.
 In addition, within hypertensive patients (n = 469), patients using angiotensin receptor blockers (ARBs) did not show a decline in pCBF, whereas patients using other antihypertensive drugs did show a decline in pCBF.
 Untreated hypertension, poorly controlled hypertension, and high BP levels are associated with a decline in pCBF.
 In addition, treatment with ARBs might result in less decline in pCBF than other antihypertensive treatment.